Tsk Tsk

 Wait?
 What?
 How’s that, you ask?

 Well, look at my life.
 Am I happy?
-No. Am I content?
+Not completely.
+Am I content?
 Hell, no!
 Am I satisfied with where my life is right now?
 No.

 But how could that be?
-I have a wonderful, loving, faithful husband whom I adore.
+I adore my wonderful, loving, faithful husband.
 We are healthy, can walk well, and have a positive outlook on life.
-We own (well, almost) a single-family home.
+We have a single-family home.
 And those I love seem to be healthy and doing well.

 So, what do I have to squawk about?